bbfrederick/rapidtide/README.rst

    filtering, windowing, and correlation options.

 -  **showxcorrx** - The bleeding edge version of showxcorr.
-This has a lot of new options and defaults; it's not really drop in compatible, so I'm keeping it separate at the moment to avoid breaking existing workflows.
+This has a lot of new options and defaults; it\'s not really drop in compatible, so I\'m keeping it separate at the moment to avoid breaking existing workflows.
    With the 2.0 release, this will become showxcorr, and the current showxcorr will become showxcorr_legacy.

 -  **rapidtide2std** - This is a utility for registering rapidtide output maps to standard coordinates.
-It’s usually much faster to run rapidtide in native space then transform afterwards to MNI152 space.
+It\'s usually much faster to run rapidtide in native space then transform afterwards to MNI152 space.
    NB: this will only work if you have a working FSL installation.

 -  **happy2std** - Guess.

 -  **showtc** - A very simple command line utility that takes timecourses from text files and plots the data in it in a matplotlib window.
-That’s it.
-A good tool for quickly seeing what’s in a file.
+That\'s it.
+A good tool for quickly seeing what\'s in a file.
 Has a number of options to make the plot prettier.

 -  **showxy** - Another simple command line utility that displays the